 The resinotype is a variant of the carbon process using a photopolymer resin.
 It yields highly detailed prints on varied substrates (paper, wood, fabric).

-Aquaprint (or Van Dyke) produces elegant warm brown prints.
+Van Dyke Brown produces elegant warm brown prints.
 The chemistry, based on iron salts and silver nitrate, is very easy to use.
 It's the ideal alternative to cyanotype for those who prefer warm tones.

 How to choose your first process?

 If you're a beginner, start with cyanotype: non-toxic chemistry, water development, spectacular results from the first attempt.
-If you want color and a more painterly approach, try gum bichromate.
+If you want color and a painterly approach without toxic chemicals, try Aquaprint — Vision Picturale's safe reformulation of gum bichromate.
 For the most permanent and noble prints, aim for platinum/palladium.